Saumya-Shah/YT-Mp3Downloader/README.md

 3. Enter the youtube playlist/video url when prompted

 The download speeds are quite low, maybe run it overnight for bulk downloads

+## Legal boilerplate
+Users of this script are solely responsible for all the legal issues around this.